FuLygon/homepage-proxy-server/README.md

 An example Homepage widgets configuration with the API Gateway can be found [here](docs/homepage-widgets.md).

-Note that the API Gateway is not meant to be accessed publicly, only accessible by Homepage proxy.
-So make sure to configure your network settings (port mapping, firewall rules, ...)
+Note that the API Gateway is not meant to be accessed **publicly**, only accessible by Homepage proxy.
+So make sure to configure your network settings (port mapping, firewall rules, ...).
+Also enable Homepage `hideErrors` to [disable widget error messages](https://gethomepage.dev/configs/settings/#hide-widget-error-messages), unless you are debugging.